tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/event-service.md

 ## onEvent

 DSL to subscribe to events getting published on the given `event keys`.
-Executes the given callback whenever any event is published on any of the provided keys.
+This DSL takes a `callback` which operates on an event, that block will be invoked whenever an event is published on any of the provided event keys.

 Kotlin
 :   @@snip [EventServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/EventServiceDslExample.kts) { #subscribe }

-This DSL have the ability to limit the number of events by providing the `duration` (after which the latest event will be given).
+This DSL have the ability to limit the number of events by providing the `duration` after which the `callback` will be invoked with the latest event.
+If no event is published within the duration then the last published event will be used to execute the callback.

 Kotlin
 :   @@snip [EventServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/EventServiceDslExample.kts) { #subscribe-async }